covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-14-Wuhan-Union-Hospital-COVID-19-Treatment-Program.md

   <figcaption>Zhang Jinnong (first on the right) at work</figcaption>
 </figure>

 Zhang Jinnong did not stop working during the illness.
 He remotely read the scans, discussed cases, participated in consultations.
 With in-depth front-line clinical experience, a large amount of literature review and contemplation, he drafted the "Wuhan Union Hospital 2019 Novel Coronavirus Infection Treatment Strategies and Instructions”, which is the country's first guidance program for the diagnosis and treatment of COVID-19, affectionately called the "Wuhan Union Program".
-It provided great reference for the diagnosis and treatment of COVID-19, reducing the severity and mortality rate, improving the cure rate, and the formulation of subsequent national diagnosis and treatment plans.
+It provided great reference for the diagnosis and treatment of COVID-19, reducing the severity and mortality, improving the cure rate, and the formulation of subsequent national diagnosis and treatment plans.
 The treatment and triage strategy was published online on February 13 in *The Lancet Respiratory Medicine*.

 <figure>
   <img src="/assets/media/2020-02-14/union-treatment-02.jpeg" alt="the lancet"/>